 The diseases and conditions that are declared to be dangerous to the public health are reportable to the local health department within specific time periods after the disease or condition is reasonably suspected to exist.
 The local health director will advise the school of precautionary action(s) needed to prevent the spread of disease.
-The list of reportable diseases can be found in Board Procedure 10.605-P.
+The list of reportable diseases can be found at http://epi.publichealth.nc.gov/cd/lhds/manuals/cd/reportable_diseases.html